mrOranger/nvim/README.md

 using `require` and `setup` we can indicate the set of dependencies that will be downloaded and installed by Lazy as a set of tables.
 Moreover, the `config` function is used as a callback to execute come once the dependency has been succesuflly installed.

+## Keybindings
+Inside [`keybindings.lua`](./lua/core/keybindings.lua) file, you can find all the keybindings of this project.
+To identify new keys from older once, I use the `<Space>` key as leader.
+Doing this, each new command must start by pressing `<Space>` before being executed.
+The complete list of the keys is the following:

+* `<Leader>q` is used to close the current NeoVim buffer, without saving.
+* `<Leader>Q` is used to force the closure of the current NeoVim buffer, without saving.
+* `<Leader>w` is used to write the current buffer.
+* `<Leader>W` is used to force writing of the current buffer.
+* `<Leader>x` is used to close all the open buffer.
+* `<Leader>X` is used to force closing all the open buffer.
+In a certain sense, this is a kill operation, forcing NeoVim to be closed completely.

 ## Plugins

 The most important part of this project is composed by the set of plugins that are installed and configurated.
 Thankfully, each dependency can be customized based on our need, moreover, I will describe the dependencies that I'm going to use and how can be customized.